YOUTH MINISTRY - THE UNDERGROUND

-About one year ago, the Loris FBC Youth Council met to talk about a donation that had been made to our ministry and how we would like to use it.
-We began throwing around ideas of how we could accomplish “kingdom work” with the money that had been given to us.
-As we prayed and sought guidance an amazing idea came into focus: This idea was to take an existing space in our church that had formally been deemed “unusable” and turn it into something that could reach the students of our town.
+Several years ago, the Loris FBC Youth Council met to talk about a donation that had been made to our ministry and how we would like to use it.
+We began throwing around ideas of how we could accomplish “kingdom work” with the money that had been donated to us.
+As we prayed and sought guidance, an amazing idea came into focus: This idea was to take an existing space in our church that had formally been deemed “unusable” and turn it into something that could reach the students of our town.
 This idea began to pick up steam when members of the congregation heard about what we would like to do with the church basement.
-Then last August our church truly amazed and humbled us when they made the “basement project” one of our Top 10 Goals for the next year.
+Then in August we were truly amazed and humbled when the church members made the “basement project” one of our Top 10 Goals for the next year.
 They then gave money to help us increase our budget for that project through our Heritage Day offering.
-This donation allowed us to accomplish everything that we could ever have hoped for when it came to this project!
+This donation allowed us to accomplish everything we could ever hope for when it came to this project!

 Our goal and vision for this project from the beginning has been for it to be a place, a refuge if you will, for the students in our community to come and relax.
 To have a safe and fun environment that they can come to hang out with their friends during the long days of summer when they have nothing to do.
 They can enjoy playing video games, ping pong, pool, foosball, and watching movies in a place where there is no judgement and where all who come will be treated as family.

-So because of the work of so many, “The Underground,” was established on May 19th, 2019 to be a place for students, ages 6th-12th grade, to come and spend time together, have Bible study and worship.
-A place where memories can be made, and a place where all are welcome, whether it is during our weekly youth Bible study at 6:00 pm on Wednesday nights, or our “Open House” times on Mondays and Thursdays from 9:00 am-12:00 pm and 1:30-4:00 pm.
+Because of the work of so many, “The Underground,” was established on May 19th, 2019, to be a place for students, ages 6th-12th grade, to come and spend time together, have Bible study and worship.
+This is a place where memories can be made, and a place where all are welcome, whether it is during our weekly Youth Hangout at 5:00 pm and Bible study at 6:00 pm on Wednesday nights, or our “Open House” times on Mondays and Thursdays from 9:00 am-12:00 pm and 1:30-4:00 pm.
 So come on out and join us in “The Underground,” and see what it is all about.

 Rev. Hunter Johnson